ikhemissi/azure-ipaas-workshop/docs/workshop.md

 <div class="info" data-title="Note">

-> An app registration in Azure Active Directory (Azure AD) is a process that allows you to integrate your application with Azure AD to enable authentication and authorization.
+> An app registration in Azure Entra ID is a process that allows you to integrate your application with Azure AD to enable authentication and authorization.
 By registering an application, you create an identity for it, which Azure AD can use to authenticate users and grant access to resources.

 </div>